London Police arrest 17-year-old hacker suspected of Uber and GTA 6 breaches

 American Airlines learned it was breached from phishing targets

-Following up on a story we brought you last week, American Airlines now says its Cyber Security Response Team found out about a recently disclosed data breach from the targets of a phishing campaign that was using an employee’s hacked Microsoft 365 account.
+Following up on a story we brought you last week, American Airlines now says its Cyber Security Response Team learned about a recently disclosed data breach from the targets of a phishing campaign that was using an employee’s hacked Microsoft 365 account.
 The investigation also revealed the attacker accessed multiple employees’ accounts (also compromised via phishing attacks) and used them to send more phishing emails to targets American has not yet disclosed.
 The company added that the team members’ accounts also provided access to employee files stored on the Sharepoint cloud-based service.
-Through its investigation, American was able to determine that the unauthorized actor used an IMAP protocol to access the mailboxes.
+Through its investigation, American was able to determine that the unauthorized actor used an IMAP protocol to access the mailboxes.”